lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/carbonnanotube.rst

     In this tutorial, a reactive force field (airebo) is used to simulate the breaking of C-C bonds during the plastic deformation of a carbon nanotube.

-    Reactive force fields like airebo and reaxff (see :ref:`reax-silica-label`) allow one to simulate the formation and breaking of chemical bonds between the atoms of a structure.
+    Reactive force fields like airebo and reaxff (see :ref:`reactive-silicon-dioxide-label`) allow one to simulate the formation and breaking of chemical bonds between the atoms of a structure.

 .. figure:: figures/carbonnanotube/cnt_dark.png